estuary/flow/site/docs/reference/Connectors/capture-connectors/http-ingest.md

 This is useful primarily if you want to test out Flow or see how your webhook data will come over.

 To begin, use the web app to create a capture.
 Once published, the confirmation dialog displays a unique URL for your public endpoint.
+By default, this will accept webhook requests at `https://<your-public-endpoint>/webhook-data`, but you can customize the path, or even capture from multiple URL paths if you like.

 You're now ready to send data to Flow.